Beam-Connectivity/beam-connectivity.github.io/index.md

 * [TBC Cloud Engineer 2](https://beamconnectivity.com)
 * [TBC Technical Project Manager](https://beamconnectivity.com)

 However, we are always hunting for hungry, talented people.
-So if the above roles don't resonate with you, feel free drop us a mail at [careers@beamconnectivity.com](mailto:careers@beamconnectivity.com) with your CV and what you can bring to the party.
+So if the above roles don't resonate with you, feel free drop us your CV at [careers@beamconnectivity.com](mailto:careers@beamconnectivity.com) and tells us what you can bring to the party.

 All the best,